oceanprotocol/docs/discover/faq.md

 <Summary>I locked my OCEAN for veOcean but can't see the rewards.
 What am I missing?</Summary>

-Please hang in there and stay patient, as it can take almost two weeks to receive your first rewards. 😊
+Please hang in there and stay patient, as it can take almost two weeks to receive your first reward. 😊

 </details>